Ultravisor/ultravisor/docs/faq.md

 be returned as a Postgres error to your client in the wire protocol and subsequently should show up in your exception monitoring software.

-## Does Supavisor support prepared statements?
+## Does Ultravisor support prepared statements?

-As of 1.0 Supavisor supports prepared statements.
-Supavisor will detect `prepare` statements and issue those to all database connections.
+As of 1.0 Ultravisor supports prepared statements.
+Ultravisor will detect `prepare` statements and issue those to all database connections.
 All clients will then be able to address those prepared statements by name when issuing `execute` statements.

-## Why do you route connections to a single Supavisor node when deployed as a cluster?
+## Why do you route connections to a single Ultravisor node when deployed as a cluster?

-Supavisor can run as a cluster of nodes for high availability.
+Ultravisor can run as a cluster of nodes for high availability.
 The first node to receive a connection from a tenant spins up the connection pool on that node.
 Connections coming in to other nodes will route data do the owner node of the tenant pool.